Dhia-Bechattaoui/multi_qr_tracker/README.md

 - 🔍 **Multi-QR Code Detection**: Detect and track multiple QR codes simultaneously in real-time
 - 📏 **Dynamic Borders**: Borders automatically adjust size as you move closer or further from QR codes
+- 🔄 **Rotated Border Rendering**: Borders rotate to match QR code orientation at any angle
 - 🎨 **Smart Border Coloring**: Fixed color or auto-mode (same QR value = same color)
 - 🎯 **Adaptive Scan Buttons**: Full buttons with icon and text for large QR codes, icon-only for small ones
 - 🔦 **Smart Torch Control**: Three modes - off, auto (turns on in dark), or manual button control